wzk1015/wzk-homepage/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a fourth-year Ph.D. candidate at Shanghai Jiao Tong University in a joint program with Shanghai AI Laboratory, supervised by Prof. <a href="https://jifengdai.org/">Jifeng Dai</a>.
 I obtained my bachelor's degree from Beihang University in 2022, where I was supervised by Prof. [Si Liu](https://colalab.net/team/).
 I also have a double bachelor's degree in economics from Peking University.
-I was an intern at [OpenGVLab](https://github.com/OpenGVLab) (InternVL team) of Shanghai AI Laboratory from 2023 to 2025.
+I was an intern at [OpenGVLab](https://github.com/OpenGVLab) (InternVL team) of Shanghai AI Laboratory from 2023 to 2026.
 Previously, I interned at [SenseTime](https://www.sensetime.com/) and <a href="https://sail.sea.com/">Sea AI Lab</a>.

-*I am actively seeking opportunities for Ph.D. visit (self-funded) or company internship globally (e.g. Europe, China, Japan) starting in mid-2026, and full-time positions beginning in 2027.*
+*I am actively seeking opportunities for full-time positions beginning in 2027.*

 *Feel free to contact me through email (wangzhaokai [at] sjtu [dot] edu [dot] cn) or WeChat (ID: wzk_1015).
 Please indicate that you are reaching out from my homepage to help me filter out spam.*